hiveot/hub/bindings/weather/README.md

 - wind speed
 - alerts

-- Forcast weather information includes:
+Forcast weather information includes:
-- short term forecast
+- 1 week forecast [todo]

-Configurations for:
-- locations
-- polling interval
+## Configuration

+Overrides for defaults are done in the weather.yaml configuration file.
+A default file is provided in the config folder.

+Locations can be managed through the actions 'add/remove location' and by setting their properties for name, latitude and longitude. [work in progress]

 ## Dependencies

 This integration works with the [HiveOT Hub](https://github.com/hiveot/hub).
+This binding needs an internet connection to access the [Open-Meteo API](https://open-meteo.com/en/docs) server.

 ## Usage

-While this integration runs out of the box, some configuration is required:
+While this binding runs out of the box, some configuration is required:
-- This integration requires one or more locations whose weather information to capture.
-- A 'Thing Definition' is generated for each valid location.
-The TD includes properties to enable/disable supported parameters.
+- The config/weather.yaml file can be used to change defaults and add weather locations
+- The binding actions can be used to add/remove locations

+On startup a TD (Thing Description) document is published in the HiveOT directory for the binding and each of the locations.
+Events notify of weather updates and binding actions can be used to manage the locations.

 Build and install with the hub plugins into the installation hiveot/plugins folder and start it using the launcher.

-Out of the box it will use the meteo api endpoint.
-An API-key is not needed for non-commercial usage.

-For commercial usage see open-meteo pricing at https://open-meteo.com/en/pricing

 ## Credits

 A big thank-you to [Open-Meteo](https://open-meteo.com/) for providing an easy to use API that is free for non-commercial usage.
+For commercial usage see open-meteo pricing at https://open-meteo.com/en/pricing